dabreese00/cluetracker/README.md

 In the first command, replace `python3` with the name or full path of your Python 3 executable, if different.

-Whenever you work with the backend, first *ensure that the virtual environment is activated*.
+Whenever you work with the backend, first **ensure that the virtual environment is activated**.

 If you're looking for a clean way to install and maintain the correct Node and Python versions on your system, recommend using `nvm` and `pyenv`, respectively.

 ### Configuration

-To configure both frontend and backend apps locally, *adjust the variables* defined in the `.env` files within each respective folder, according to your needs.
+To configure both frontend and backend apps locally, **adjust the variables** defined in the `.env` files within each respective folder, according to your needs.

-For the backend, you will also have to make sure the *environment variable* `DJANGO_READ_DOT_ENV_FILE` is set to the value of `True`, otherwise Django will simply ignore your `.env` file.
+For the backend, you will also have to make sure the **environment variable** `DJANGO_READ_DOT_ENV_FILE` is set to the value of `True`, otherwise Django will simply ignore your `.env` file.

-For now, since self-registration and login via the UI is not implemented yet, you need to *create an admin user* in the backend, in order to allow the frontend to talk to the backend/API.
-Make sure the variables in `frontend/.env-docker` file match whatever credentials you setup here:
+For now, since self-registration and login via the UI is not implemented yet, you need to **create an admin user** in the backend, in order to allow the frontend to talk to the backend/API.
+Make sure the variables in `frontend/.env` file match whatever credentials you setup here:

     python manage.py createsuperuser